hvlck/notes-utils/README.md

 ## Roadmap

 + `index` command to build an index based on page descriptions and other notes in the same directory
++ `unread` command to index unread articles by priority
 + metadata generation tools
 + content archiver (for every image and link that appears)
 + warnings for duplicate links